Jamaal239/ServiceNow-UI-Policies-Lab/README.md

 <img width="983" height="943" alt="03_Dynamic_Form_Testing" src="https://github.com/user-attachments/assets/deb902fb-f6a9-4ebc-9c67-0d3655498849" />

-## Key Takeaways & Lessons Learned
+## Project Summary & Key Takeaways

-* **UI Policies vs. Client Scripts:** Learned that for UI-layer modifications (like making fields visible, read-only, or mandatory based on a simple condition), **Catalog UI Policies** are preferred over client scripting because they run faster, require zero custom JavaScript, and are significantly easier to maintain.
+* **Form Efficiency:** Hiding the justification box keeps the form clean and simple for standard users, only showing it when advanced access is requested.
-* **Data Governance & Form Hygiene:** Understood the business value of dynamic form design.
-By hiding advanced fields until they are relevant, it keeps the form clean for standard users while ensuring that compliance data (like business justifications) is strictly captured for privileged requests.
+* **No Code Needed:** Learned how to create dynamic forms using ServiceNow's built-in UI Policies instead of writing complex custom code.
-* **Reverse if False Logic:** Explored how ServiceNow automatically manages the "opposite" condition.
-By keeping the `Reverse if false` checkbox active, the platform automatically reverts the business justification field back to hidden and optional if a user switches their selection back to "Standard Access," creating a flawless user experience without needing duplicate rules.
+* **Automatic Clean Up:** Kept the "Reverse if false" setting on so that if a user changes their mind and switches back to Standard Access, the justification box automatically disappears again.